Time-Series Registration

 images = [itk.imread(f"phase_{idx:02d}.mha") for idx in range(10)]

-registrar = RegisterTimeSeriesImages(registration_method="ants")
+registrar = RegisterTimeSeriesImages(registration_method="Greedy")

 registrar.set_fixed_image(images[0])